 April 25, 2013: the UN Security Council establishes the UN Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) to take over from the AFISMA mission while France's military intervention in its former colony carries on.
 The Security Council resolution authorizes a UN force structure of 11,200 military personnel and 1,440 police personnel.

-reaching its "full operational capacity," alleging that "recent
+its "full operational capacity," alleging that "recent

 terrorist attacks" are "an important wake-up call."
 From this point